IDX Identity Theft Protection Subscription and Pricing Options

 The family plan option is a smart choice if you have a family.
 Child identity theft is rare, but child identity monitoring is a nice safety net to have.
 Also, it goes without saying that signing up with identity protection for a spouse is important, too.

-Family plan or not, you’ll have to choose between MyIDCare’s Essentials and Premier service levels.
-So let’s look at what each of these popular options include.
+Family plan or not, you’ll have to choose between IDX Identity’s three plans.
+So let’s look at what each plan includes so you can figure out what protections you need.

-MyIDCare Essentials is the most basic plan offered by MyIDCare.
-It may be cheap, but you’ll like that it covers all the important features.
+IDX Identity is the most basic plan offered.
+It’s cheap starting at less than $9 per month but it still covers essential features.
 These features include monitoring for social security numbers, names, physical addresses, email addresses, phone numbers, and more.
-MyIDCare is constantly looking for your sensitive information online with its Cyberscan brand of internet scanning.
+It also includes Cyberscan dark web monitoring which is the software IDX uses to scan the dark web looking for your information.

 FYI: Dark Web traffic is really hard to track, making it appealing to crooks.
 When personal information is bought and sold illegally on the web, the Dark Web is often where it happens.

-Finally, you can get Essentials as an individual plan or a family plan to cover your whole household with a little extra peace of mind.
-The individual plan is only $9.99 per month, which is an all-around great value in our experience.
-Our only gripe is that it only monitors one credit bureau.
+Finally, you can get Identity as an individual plan or a family plan to cover your whole household with a little extra peace of mind.
+The individual plan is only $9.95 per month, which is decent value, although we’d choose to spend a bit more for three-bureau credit monitoring.

 Who it’s best for: Budget-conscious shoppers looking for an affordable plan that comes with all the essential identity protection features including identity and credit monitoring, recovery services, and insurance.